• Book a Lesson

 “Beginner Violinist No More: Master 3rd Position Now!”

-Start improving your note reading skills in third position with my Violin Notes Sheet Music & Flashcards
+Start improving your note reading skills in third position with my Violin Notes Sheet Music & Flashcards!

 Become a MASTER third position player with finger pattern EXERCISES in Master Third Position Practice eBook.